openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

 Configuring service checks on InfluxDB metrics
 ----------------------------------------------

-You could configure addtional alarms (other than those already defined in the *LMA Collector*) based on the metrics stored in the InfluxDB database.
-You could, for example, define an alert to be notified when the CPU activity for a particular process crosses a particular threshold.
+You can configure additional alarms (other than those already defined in the *LMA Collector*) based on the metrics stored in the InfluxDB database.
+You can, for example, define an alert to be notified when the CPU activity for a particular process crosses a particular threshold.
 Say for example, you would like to set a 'warning' alarm at 30% of system CPU usage and a 'criticial' alarm at 50% system CPU usage for the